“10-day hard stop on G6 sensors.” – love, Dexcom

 - Put the receiver “far enough away” that it stays out of range of the transmitter.
 Neighbor’s house, the corner of your backyard, etc. Just so long as it is far enough away that the transmitter and receiver won’t accidentally talk to each other during the 2+ hours of waiting.
 This is the second most common failure point for people trying to restart…they do not adequately keep the receiver from communicating with the transmitter during this 2 hour wait.
 I highly recommend using a microwave or a faraday bag for this option to prevent accidental communication.

-- During this 2+ hours of waiting, the receiver will have “signal loss” message.
+- During this 2+ hours of waiting, the receiver will have “signal loss” and “no data” message.
 That’s a good thing.
 Don’t worry about that.
+You want that.

 - Also during this 2+ hours of waiting, you’ll have BGs on the phone app uninterrupted.
 Your Nightscout site, dexcom follow app, dexcom G6 app, and Loop app (if you use it) will all continue to work as usual.